 DevOps vs DevSecOps: What Do They Have in Common?

 One way to understand DevSecOps vs. DevOps is to understand the core components they have in common.

-A culture of collaboration is central to DevOps and security teams' operations in order to help achieve development goals like rapid iteration or a deployment that doesn’t jeopardize privacy.
+A culture of collaboration is central to DevOps and security teams’ operations to help achieve development goals like rapid iteration or a deployment that doesn’t jeopardize privacy.
 The two methods involve the convergence of multiple teams.
-They all work together across an application's lifecycle planning to create successful outcomes.
+They all work together across an application’s lifecycle planning to create successful outcomes.